warsab/US_ARRESTS/README.md

 ## &#10064;Contributors Info:
 > *Anyone can use the dataset to create further data analysis|visualistaions and to look at different views and scope of dataset

-- Original Dataset can be found <a href="https://data.world/quanticdata/mental-health-in-tech-survey/workspace/file?filename=survey.csv">HERE</a>
 - Raw Data is can be found within the Jupyter notebook for the project
 - Python modules required:
   * Pandas